PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Experimental and Evaluation Methodology

 \subsubsection{Medical Models}

-To ensure a well-rounded and insightful evaluation of LLMs in the context of psychiatric question answering, we selected a diverse group of medical-focused models that reflect a range of architectures, parameter scales, and accessibility levels.
+{To ensure a well-rounded and insightful evaluation of LLMs in the context of psychiatry, we selected a diverse group of medical-focused models that reflect a range of architectures, parameter scales, and accessibility levels, as shown in Table \ref{tab:med_model}.
 This curation was designed to balance frontier performance with practical considerations such as openness, reproducibility, and ease of deployment.

-Our model set includes high-capacity open-source systems like Llama3-OpenBioLLM-70B, Palmyra-Med-70B, and Llama-MedX v3.2, which leverage recent advances in foundational models and are optimized for biomedical and clinical tasks.
+Our model set includes high-capacity open-source systems like Llama3-OpenBioLLM-70B, Palmyra-Med-70B, Llama-MedX v3.2, and MedGemma, which leverage recent advances in foundational models and are optimized for biomedical and clinical tasks.
 We also included JSL-MedLlama-3-8B-v2.0, a smaller model aimed at providing strong performance while remaining lightweight and adaptable.
 These open-source models are readily accessible via platforms such as Hugging Face and are suitable for both academic research and fine-tuned clinical deployments.

+In addition, we explicitly report each model’s Release (Year \& Quarter) to contextualize performance within the rapidly evolving landscape of medical-oriented LLMs.
+Because model capabilities improve significantly over short development cycles, situating each system within its temporal release window enables more meaningful comparisons.
+This temporal framing highlights trends such as the recent surge of high-capacity open-source biomedical models, while also clarifying how older, proprietary systems like Med-PaLM (v2) continue to serve as reference benchmarks.
+Including release timing therefore supports a more accurate interpretation of model maturity, recency, and relevance for clinical and educational applications.

 In contrast, we also evaluated Med-PaLM (v2), a proprietary model developed by Google DeepMind.
 While not open-source, Med-PaLM represents a high-performing benchmark for medical reasoning and is accessible through Google Cloud’s Vertex AI platform.
 Its inclusion provides an important comparison point for understanding the trade-offs between commercial-grade deployment and the flexibility of open systems.